tawasta/event/website_event_ticket_datetime/README.rst

 Known issues / Roadmap
 ======================
-No need to port to version 15 onwards as this functionality is default in Odoo.
+No need to port to version 15 onwards as this functionality is default in Odoo V15 onwards.

 Credits
 =======